jodok/garageopener/README.md

 - Install system dependencies (`python3-rpi.gpio`, `python3-pip`, `python3-venv`)
 - Create a Python virtual environment (`venv/`)
-- Install Python dependencies (Flask, Flask-RESTX, python-dotenv) in the virtual environment
+- Install Python dependencies (python-dotenv only) in the virtual environment
 - Generate a random authorization secret
 - Create a `.env` file with the secret and configuration
 - Use files from the current directory (git checkout)